jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _The manager's function is not to make people work, but to make it possible for people to work._ — Tom DeMarco

 _The purpose of software engineering is to control complexity, not to create it._ — Pamela Zave

+_In science if you know what you are doing you should not be doing it.
+In engineering if you do not know what you are doing you should not be doing it._ — Richard Hamming

 _A computer will do what you tell it to do, but that may be much different from what you had in mind._ — Joseph Weizenbaum